 The evolution of contemporary design came from Victorian and Georgian architecture.
 Despite all the differences between them, the roots of designing today lay in the ancient style of designing, taste and architecture.

-The Victorian era was in between 1837 to 1901 when Queen Victoria reigned in Great Britain.
-This was the period of Industrial revolution where the division between the various classes was not as prominent as in the Georgian period.
-Development of Trade, construction and engineering was on a rise and the middle class was also constantly rising.
+The Victorian era was between 1837 to 1901 when Queen Victoria reigned in Great Britain.
+This was the period of the Industrial revolution where the division between the various classes was not as prominent as in the Georgian period.
+Development of Trade, construction, and engineering were on the rise and the middle class was also constantly rising.
 Getting a house built was not confined to the city or the rich anymore, even the middle class in the suburbs could afford a house.
 The Middle Classes, created by manufacturing, trade and engineering were becoming a major economic force.
-Due to mass production, reasonably priced furniture and interior goods were more easily available to the middle class unlike the previous times where such things were available only to the wealthy class.
-Hence, the middle class living in the suburbs were also able to show off their status and lifestyle.
+Due to mass production, reasonably priced furniture and interior goods were more easily available to the middle class, unlike the previous times where such things were available only to the wealthy class.
+Hence, the middle class living in the suburbs was also able to show off their status and lifestyle.

-The main reason for development of Interior Design in this era was Industrial Revolution and expansion of British Empire.
-The most prominent development that Interior design saw in this era was “Bold Colours, gilding, ornate carving, Flocked stamped or painted wall coverings and deeply buttoned upholstery that were all lit up by an assortment of candle and oil lamps which gave the rooms a warm and cosy glow.”
-The houses were neatly divided in rooms with proper demarcation between the public and private rooms.
+The main reason for the development of Interior Design in this era was the Industrial Revolution and the expansion of the British Empire.
+The most prominent development that Interior design saw in this era was “Bold Colours, gilding, ornate carving, Flocked stamped or painted wall coverings and deeply buttoned upholstery that was all lit up by an assortment of candle and oil lamps which gave the rooms a warm and cozy glow.”
+The houses were neatly divided between rooms with the proper demarcation between the public and private rooms.

 Victorian men and women both wore fashionable clothes that were modified over time, the women wore decorated gowns with several accessories including elaborate hats, purses, parasols and shoes.
-Since the Victorians kept themselves highly polished and adorned, the same could be seen in their designing as well.
+Since the Victorians kept themselves highly polished and adorned, the same could be seen in their design as well.